fmatthew5876/stdcxx-ascii/proposal/draft.md

 We propose an additional set of character functions which mirror the functions in `<cctype>` but are placed in the `std::ascii` namespace.
-We also propose two additional useful functions for converting ascii digit characters into integers:
+We also propose additional useful functions for converting ascii digit characters to and from integers.
-`todigit` and `toxdigit`.
 While one can easily implement these methods themselves, it is tedious and error-prone to do so.

 Technical Specification